What Does God Look Like According to the Bible?

 While in God’s presence, Moses makes a request for God to show him His glory.
 God’s response is that He will make His goodness pass before Moses—an emphasis on character.

-“But,” God says, “you cannot see my face, for man shall not see me and live” (Exodus 33:20, ESV).
+“But,” God says, “you cannot see My face, for man shall not see Me and live” (Exodus 33:20, ESV).

 Then, He continues,

-“Behold, there is a place by me where you shall stand on the rock, and while my glory passes by I will put you in a cleft of the rock, and I will cover you with my hand until I have passed by.
-Then I will take away my hand, and you shall see my back, but my face shall not be seen” (Exodus 33:21-23, ESV).
+“Behold, there is a place by Me where you shall stand on the rock, and while My glory passes by I will put you in a cleft of the rock, and I will cover you with My hand until I have passed by.
+Then I will take away My hand, and you shall see My back, but My face shall not be seen” (Exodus 33:21-23, ESV).

 Here, we see God specifically mentioning physical characteristics: His face, His hand, and His back—strong evidence that He does indeed have these qualities, or that He takes their form.